-- Install manned roadblocks to prevent access to the EPZ. - S Evacuate all non-essential personnel. - S Designate an ignition team of two qualified people. - S Ensure the ignition team has the appropriate protective gear. - § The Incident Commander will discuss the ignition procedure with the ignition team. - Select a position from which the ignition will be attempted. - Selection of the ignition position should ensure a safe escape route. - § Monitor the ignition position for the presence of combustible gas. - § If time permits erect a windsock and streamers. - § Obtain a closure order from the Regulatory Authority or declare a state of emergency if release has spread beyond the EPZ.
+- Install manned roadblocks to prevent access to the hazard area. - § Evacuate all non-essential personnel. - Selection Designate an ignition team of two qualified people. - § Ensure the ignition team has the appropriate protective gear. - The Incident Commander will discuss the ignition procedure with the ignition team. - § Select a position from which the ignition will be attempted. - § Selection of the ignition position should ensure a safe escape route. - § Monitor the ignition position for the presence of combustible gas. - § If time permits erect a windsock and streamers.